-Last week was a big one for shareholders of AT&T (NYSE: T).
-After what seemed like an eternity, the telecommunications behemoth finally got permission to close on its purchase of media giant Time Warner.
-Shareholders of the latter will receive $53.75 in cash plus 1.437 shares of AT&T for every Time Warner share they own.
-As for AT&T shareholders, they get full ownership of great assets like HBO, Cartoon Network and Warner Bros.
-If my numbers are correct then the final value of the deal is around $80 billion, or just over $100 per share of Time Warner.
+Last week was a big one for shareholders of AT&T (T).
+After what seemed like an eternity, the telecommunications behemoth finally got permission to close its purchase of media giant Time Warner.
+Shareholders of the latter will receive $53.75 in cash, plus 1.437 shares of AT&T, for each share of Time Warner they own.
+As for AT&T shareholders, they get full ownership of assets like HBO, Cartoon Network and Warner Bros.
+If my numbers are correct, then the final value of the deal is around $80b – equivalent to just over a hundred dollars per Time Warner share.

-The good thing is that this moves the needle in a big way in terms of AT&T’s profit sources.
-Last year, for example, Time Warner generated free cash flow of $4.5 billion.
-At the same time, AT&T’s legacy business (i.e. the business excluding the new Time Warner contribution) made something like $18.5 billion in total free cash flow.
-If we add those numbers together, then it implies that around 20% of the enlarged group’s free cash flow will be coming directly from the Time Warner assets.
-In fact, given analyst estimates for Time Warner’s 2018 earnings, I would say that is an understatement.
+This deal moves the needle in a fairly big way in terms of AT&T’s profit sources.
+For example, Time Warner generated free cash flow of $4.5b last year.
+At the same time, AT&T’s legacy business (i.e. the business excluding the new Time Warner contribution) generated something like $18.5b worth of free cash flow.
+If we add those numbers together, then it implies that around a fifth of the enlarged group’s free cash flow will be coming directly from Time Warner assets.

-There is one big caveat to the post-deal AT&T: the debt load.
-As a result of spending north of $40 billion on the cash portion of the deal, plus the 2015 acquisition of DirecTV for $50 billion, AT&T’s balance sheet is loaded with debt.
-Indeed the headline figure is an absolutely massive $180 billion.
-That is actually net of AT&T’s cash balance as well, so it really is a huge number.
+There is obviously a major caveat to this enlarged free cash flow: the debt load.
+As a result of spending north of $40b on the cash portion of the deal, not to mention the 2015 acquisition of DirecTV for $50b, AT&T’s balance sheet is loaded with debt.
+Indeed, the headline figure is an absolutely massive $180b.
+That is actually net of the company’s cash balance as well, so it really is a huge number.

-Now, that number is of course before any shareholder dividends are taken into consideration.
-As it stands AT&T currently spends around $2 per share on its annual distribution.
-Legacy AT&T, with its 6.15 billion shares, therefore pumps out $12.3 billion per year in dividend cash.
-Now we factor in the 1.185 billion new shares created as part of the deal.
-This takes the share count to 7.34 billion, which therefore gives us a total cash outlay of $14.7 for the annual dividend.
+Let’s say the enlarged company generates $23.5b worth of annual free cash flow.
+The increase in interest costs should clock in at around the $2.25b mark, though this is somewhat mitigated by the expected synergies from the combined entity.
+Let’s therefore take our total post-deal free cash flow baseline figure to around $22b.
+Now, that number is before any shareholder dividends are taken into consideration.
+As it stands, AT&T currently spends around $2 per share on its annual distribution.
+Legacy AT&T, with its 6.15b shares, therefore pumps out $12.3b per year in dividend cash.
+Now we factor in the 1.185b new shares created as part of the deal.
+This takes the share count to around 7.34b, and therefore gives us a total cash outlay of $14.7b for the dividend.

-So we have $22 billion in annual free cash flow, dropping to around $7.3 billion post-dividend.
+So to sum up, we have $22b in annual free cash flow, dropping to around $7.3b post-dividend.
 I think that sounds fairly reasonable, so income investors need not be overly concerned.
-In any case, with the shares throwing off a 10% earnings yield I’d say the shares look attractive enough anyway.
+In any case, with the shares throwing off a 10% earnings yield, I’d say the stock looks attractive enough anyway.
 You get 6% by way of cash dividends, and 4% that will (or rather should) go towards debt reduction.
-Add on some very modest long-term growth, let’s say in the 3% per annum range, and you have the makings of a good conservative investment.
-Doubly so given that the Time Warner deal improves the quality of the underlying earnings.
+Add on some very modest long-term growth, let’s say in the 3% per annum range, and you have the makings of a good conservative investment – doubly so given that the Time Warner deal improves the quality of the underlying earnings.
 I’m buying.